Categories: Science

 A 150-foot unmanned Japanese fishing vessel has recently been spotted off the coast of British Columbia, while other debris protruding above the water line has reportedly reached Washington and Hawaii, carried along hastily by the wind.

-Click here for direct link to the animated model if the embed above doesn’t work for you.
+Click here for a direct link to the animated model if the embed above doesn’t work for you.

 Albizu Garcia